 The Property Code does not grant an express penalty for filing a wrongful or fraudulent lis pendens.
 As a result, “courts have given a broad reading to § 12.008, so as to grant an effective remedy.”
 See Prappas v.
 Meyerland Cmty.
 Improvement Ass’n, 795 S.W.2d 794, 798 (Tex.
 App.—Houston [14th Dist.]
 1990, writ denied).

 Although lis pendens are generally considered to be privileged (even if filed with malice (just as all that is said in the underlying litigation is privileged), this protection does not extend to the underlying suit.
 Rule 13 of the Texas Rules of Civil Procedure provides sanctions if lawsuits are "groundless and brought in bad faith or groundless and brought for the purpose of harassment. . . .
 ‘Groundless’ for purposes of this rule means no basis in law or fact and not warranted by good faith argument for the extension, modification, or reversal of existing law.”
 So a word of caution is in order: the filing of a frivolous lis pendens could easily fall within the definition of harassment and potentially open the door to Rule 13 sanctions in connection with the conduct of the lawsuit generally.

-It is also worth taking a look at Sec.
-12.002 of the Civil Practice & Remedies Code, which addresses “liability related to … a fraudulent lien or claim filed against real or personal property.”
+It is also worth looking at Civil Practice and Remedies Code section 12.002 which addresses “liability related to . . . a fraudulent lien or claim filed against real or personal property.”
 Since a lis pendens could be interpreted as a claim of sorts, or at least the memorandum of one, the filer could potentially incur liability under this statute if aspects of the lis pendens or the underlying suit are found to be fraudulent.
 A person who knowingly and intentionally files a fraudulent lien may be held liable in civil district court for the greater of $10,000 or actual damages, exemplary damages, and recovery of attorney’s fees and costs.
 It is also a criminal offense.
 See Tex.
 Penal Code § 37.01.
 If applicable, a cause of action under Chapter 12 should be included in any suit against the filer of the lis pendens.